 Different varieties of these drugs get different treatment under the law.
-Cocaine base (crack cocaine) for example was recognized in 2010 as being different than powder cocaine and Congress passed an amendment to the Controlled Substances Act to reflect that increased amounts of crack cocaine will be necessary to meet certain penalties under the statute.
+Cocaine base (crack cocaine), for example, was recognized in 2010 as being other than powder cocaine, and Congress passed an amendment to the Controlled Substances Act to reflect that increased amounts of crack cocaine would be necessary to meet certain penalties under the statute.

-Also, not all Methamphetamine is the same and this is recognized in the law.
-Crystalized methamphetamine, nicknamed “crystal meth” “tina,” “krank,” “tweak,” or “ice,” can be smoked in a pipe and is more potent than other forms of meth.
-Accordingly, it has been given different treatment under the law and convictions for conspiracies to distribute ice or crystal meth get harsher sentences.
+Also, not all Methamphetamine is the same, which is recognized in the law.
+Crystalized methamphetamine, nicknamed “crystal meth,” “tina,” “krank,” “tweak,” or “ice,” can be smoked in a pipe and is more potent than other forms of meth.
+Accordingly, it has been given different treatment under the law, and convictions for conspiracies to distribute ice or crystal meth get harsher sentences.
 Mexican Ice is a common basis for arrest in Texas, as imported crystal meth is a lucrative enterprise where ice is moved across the border and sold.

 Conspiracy to Distribute Controlled Substances: Serious Federal Charges – Enhancement